milenabaj/kNN_track_matching/README.md

 # kNN_track_matching
-Module for matching GPS points of two trajectories, using k-Mearest Neighbor algorithm.
+Module for finding matching GPS points of two trajectories, using k-Mearest Neighbor algorithm.

-Example output of the matching result:
+Example output of the matching result (matched GPS points of different trajectories are shown in red and blue):
 ![Example output with matched trajectories](example.png)